The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Recipe Causal Dependency Annotations

 \Cref{tab:detailed_causal_results} shows the CVR results breakdown.
 Naive Half-Half and HEFT 1-min have lowest Miss errors by design, but have highest Reverse errors.
 On the other hand, HEFT GT start-end and Qwen2.5-VL-72B have lowest Reverse errors, but with high Miss errors.
 Relatively, Gemini 2.5 based methods are balanced in both Reverse and Miss.
 Among Gemini 2.5 based methods, ``+ Goal-Only'' achieves the lowest total causal error, and our spatial prompt maintains a comparable performance.

-In~\Cref{fig:detailed_recipe_order_violin}, we normalise both the Reverse Error and the Miss Error by their respective total counts, and present their distributions across videos.
+In~\Cref{fig:detailed_recipe_order_violin}, we normalise both the Reverse Error and the Miss Error by their respective total counts, and present their distributions over videos.
 Evidently our proposed prompt (ours) achieves the lowest rate in reversal and missed rate.
-Increasing the number of agents $N=3$ results in a slight increase in the error rates.